pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 !!! info
     basic authentication supports both <a href="#basic-authentication">basic env</a> and <a href="#uaa-authentication">uaa env</a> formats

+#### ldap authentication

+This method of authentication configuration depends on a LDAP service to provide user information and authentication.

+This config file is used as the `config` input in the [`configure-ldap-authentication`][configure-ldap-authentication] task.

+By default, the [`configure-ldap-authentication`][configure-ldap-authentication] task will create an admin client for use with the BOSH Director.
+If you wish to prevent this, add `skip-bosh-admin-client-creation: true` to the config file.

+{% code_snippet 'examples', 'ldap-auth-configuration' %}

+!!! info
+    ldap authentication requires the <a href="#uaa-authentication">uaa env</a> format

+The `ldap-configuration` properties configures Ops Manager's usage of an LDAP provider.
+The [Ops Manager API Docs][opsman-api-ldap] have more information about the particular keys used in this configuration.

 #### saml authentication

-The configuration for authentication has a dependency on SAML.
-This configuration format matches the configuration for setting up authentication.
+This method of authentication configuration depends on a SAML service to provide user information and authentication.

+This config file is used as the `config` input in the [`configure-saml-authentication`][configure-saml-authentication] task.

-See the task for the [`configure-saml-authentication`][configure-saml-authentication] for details.
+By default, the [`configure-saml-authentication`][configure-saml-authentication] task will create an admin client for use with the BOSH Director.
+If you wish to prevent this, add `skip-bosh-admin-client-creation: true` to the config file.

 {% code_snippet 'examples', 'saml-auth-configuration' %}

 !!! info
     saml authentication requires the <a href="#uaa-authentication">uaa env</a> format

-The `saml-configuration` properties configures the SAML provider.
+The `saml-configuration` properties configures Ops Manager's usage of an SAML provider.
-The [Ops Manager API][opsman-api-saml] has more information about the values
+The [Ops Manager API Docs][opsman-api-saml] have more information about the particular keys used in this configuration.

 ### Ops Manager config
 The config for an Ops Manager described IAAS specific information for creating the VM -- i.e. VM flavor (size), IP addresses